Ian Happ Player Props: Cubs vs. Brewers

 - The Brewers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Brewers have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.
+- The Brewers' 4.10 team ERA ranks 13th among all MLB pitching staffs.

-- Houser (3-2 with a 3.88 ERA and 30 strikeouts in 46 1/3 innings pitched) makes the start for the Brewers, his ninth of the season.
+- Brewers pitchers combine to allow 109 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- In his last appearance on Thursday against the New York Mets, the right-hander threw six innings, allowing two earned runs while surrendering seven hits.
+- The righty's most recent appearance came on Friday against the Pittsburgh Pirates, when he threw 5 1/3 innings, surrendering three earned runs while allowing three hits.

-- The 30-year-old has put up an ERA of 3.88, with 5.8 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .298 batting average against him.
+- The 27-year-old has amassed an ERA of 4.57, with 10.1 strikeouts per nine innings, in 16 games this season.
+Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.